-Balloon sinuplasty(BSP) represents a paradigm shift in the surgical treatment of sinusitis.
+Balloon sinuplasty(BSP) represents a paradigm shift in the surgical treatment for Richmond sinusitis patients.
 It is a minimally invasive method of enlarging the openings into the sinuses, helping to reduce the frequency and intensity of sinusitis.
 The balloon sinuplasty procedure can make a significant improvement in patients with chronic or recurrent sinusitis.
-Facial plastic surgeon, Dr. Matthew Bridges is a Richmond Balloon Sinuplasty Specialist trained and certified in Otolaryngology/Head and Neck Surgery, which allows him to confidently perform this breakthrough surgery at his office in Midlothian, VA.
+Richmond sinus and facial plastic surgeon, Dr. Matthew Bridges M.D.
+FACS is a Richmond Balloon Sinuplasty Specialist trained and in and double board certified in Otolaryngology/Head and Neck Surgery and Facial Plastic and Reconstructive Surgery, which allows him to confidently perform this breakthrough surgery at his office in Midlothian, VA.

 Balloon Sinuplasty Reviews